 In general, a short sleeve shirt and suit combination would not be a good choice for a wedding unless the weather was hot enough to make it acceptable.
 It’ll look old-fashioned and awkward.

-The bottom line here is that even if the weather was very warm, you’ve got better, more fashionable alternatives.
+But the bottom line here is that even if the weather was very warm, you’ve got better, more fashionable alternatives.

 If the dress code wasn’t “formal”, you could wear a casual linen suit with a breathable, long-sleeve OCBD shirt.